sideeffect-io/AsyncStateMachine/README.md

 - State machines are declarative: a DSL offers a natural and concise syntax
 - Swift concurrency is at the core:
 	- A state machine is an `AsyncSequence`
-	- Each side effect runs inside a `Task` that benefit from cooperative cancellation
+	- Each side effect runs inside a `Task` that benefits from cooperative cancellation
 	- Concurrent transitions can suspend
 - State machines are built in complete isolation: tests dont require mocks
 - Dependencies are injected per side effect: no global bag of dependencies